treymorgannichesoft/cloudpi-azure-bicep-deployment/README.md

 - Daily automated backups (configurable)
 - Premium SSD for performance
 - Lifecycle policies for cost optimization
-- Data disk auto-mounted at `/mnt/cloudpi-data`
+- Data disk auto-mounted at `/datadisk` with systemd for boot persistence

 ### Monitoring
 - Azure Monitor Agent for metrics and logs